-So, I recently talked on my IG stories about the difficulty in time management when it comes to having a 9-5 job whilst hustling on the side to chase the dream and many of you agreed, it brought the idea to do a 3 part series where I interview millennials that I know personally who are going through this and their take on it.
+So, I recently talked on my IG stories about the difficulty in time management when it comes to having a 9-5 job whilst hustling on the side to chase the dream and many of you agreed, it brought the idea to do a 2 part series where I interview two millennials (male & female) that I know personally who are going through this and their take on it.
 Everyone has a different perspective and I think its very necessary to give everyone the full picture and not the rose tinted version.
 Lets be real, instagram makes it look like its easy but it isn’t!

 In this episode Cory Edwards who I have now known for about 9 years will be sharing with us his experience and take on his journey.
 Cory and I met at college and he has always been consistent and very driven, he is such an inspiration and now works for Bianca and Byron Cole whilst running his business on the side.
 He also speaks about his experiences from owing HMRC money and challenges he faces with his business on his podcast – the lets talk business podcast – with two other amazing individuals.

 In my day job I am an office administrator.
 I used to manage small teams of up to 6 people, working on a variety of different marketing and admin related tasks.
 We recently downscaled and though there are less staff my responsibilities have increased.
 My directors are award winning entrepreneurs who have done many things to help businesses and people within their community.
 I found it inspiring and wanted to do the same but in my own way.

 What are your main/personal goals while chasing the dream?